Qaleh Now, Kalat

-Qaleh Now (قلعه نو, also Romanized as Qal`eh Now; also known as Yengī Qal‘eh) is a village in Zavin Rural District, Zavin District, Kalat County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 1,168, in 312 families.
+Qaleh Now (قلعه نو) (Note: Also romanized as Qal`eh Now; also known as Yengī Qal‘eh) is a village in Zavin Rural District of Zavin District in Kalat County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,168 in 312 households.
+The following census in 2011 counted 1,088 people in 331 households.
+The 2016 census measured the population of the village as 934 people in 310 households.